Building Consents FAQ

 How will I be notified?

-When your application is ready for issue (or refused issue) and all fees are paid, your building consent will be emailed to the contact person nominated on the application form.
-If there are outstanding fees, you will receive an invoice advising you that your building consent is ready and will be issued when all fees are paid.
+When your application is issued (or refused issue) and all fees are paid, your building consent will be emailed to the contact person nominated on the application form.
+If there are outstanding fees, you will receive an invoice advising you that your building consent is issued and will be sent out when all fees are paid.
 If your application has been refused, an email will be sent advising you the reason/s why your application has been refused.

 What are building consent conditions?